aws-samples/shopfloor-connectivity/docs/README.md

 ## Configuration providers

 In the architecture of the SFC core the configuration method is abstracted by using configuration providers.
-These plug-able providers read the configuration data from their specific source and method and provide the initial configuration and updates to a SFC service process, which can be the Service, a source service or a target service, g as a channel of configuration versions.
-A SFC service process will receive the new configuration version and apply these to the internal service stance that will use these new settings without the need to restart the service.
+These plug-able providers read the configuration data from their specific source and method and provide the initial configuration and updates to an SFC service process, which can be the Service, a source service or a target service, g as a channel of configuration versions.
+An SFC service process will receive the new configuration version and apply these to the internal service stance that will use these new settings without the need to restart the service.

 Service providers can read configuration data from files, by making service calls or listening to service requests.